Broadcast your brand. The world is waiting.

 Christine Bernard, M.C.M

 Christine is a results-oriented communications professional with more than seven years of experience, specializing in internal communications.
-She is currently a Communications Manager for the Wireless division at Shaw Communications and has a firm grasp of corporate messaging, branding, event planning and leadership communications.
+She is currently a Manager for the Employee Relations division at Air Canada and has a firm grasp of corporate messaging, branding, event planning and leadership communications.
 Christine has always been passionate about the telecommunications industry and enjoys enhancing employee and customer engagement through internal and external communications, along with testing new products and services.
 She has had success facilitating the development of employee communication initiatives including leadership blogs, vlogs, town halls, emails and speaking notes, as well as identified communication gaps between management and front-line employees.
 Her work has resulted in new processes that better support internal stakeholders in day to day operations.

 Lonny Kates, M.C.M